OctoMind-dev/automagically-action-execute/README.md

 - 2023-07-20: Added requirement for setting `testTargetId` to enable v2 API
 - 2024-10-17: Added blocking parameter, if true we wait for all test results to be passed and fail the step other
+- 2024-10-17: Added environment name parameter, if defined we will run the test cases against the specified environment, otherwise against the default environment.